 People of all sexualities under the LGBTQIA+ umbrella may also identify as queer.

-Unless a person is a member of the LGBTQIA+ community, it is generally not a good idea to use this term.
+It is generally not a good idea for people outside of these communities to use this term.

 People who identify as skoliosexual typically only feel attraction toward people who are nonbinary.